paths-erc/atlas/src/components/Intro/titles/titles.md

-This section of the PAThs database contains the edition, with English translation, of the entire corpus of the extant Coptic titles (currently about 630)—initial titles, final titles, section headings, general titles etc.—produced between the 3<sup>rd</sup> and the 11<sup>th</sup> centuries.
+This section of the **PAThs** database contains the edition, with English translation, of the entire corpus of the extant Coptic titles (currently about 670)—initial titles, final titles, section headings, general titles etc.—produced between the 3<sup>rd</sup> and the 13<sup>th</sup> centuries.
 It updates and integrates P. Buzi, *Titoli e autori nella tradizione copta.
 Studio storico e tipologico*, Pisa 2005.

 Each title is identified by a specific *Clavis Coptica*, composed of a 4-digit number preceded by a `T` (to distinguish it from a *Clavis Coptica* attributed to **Works**) and followed by a suffix, clearly marking it as a final title or *subscriptio* (-S), an initial title or *inscriptio* (-I), a section heading (-SH), a running title (-R), a general title (-G), a general final title (-GS) or a general initial title (-GI).